Atrocity crime: International Criminal Tribunal for Rwanda

-The International Court of Justice
+International Court of Justice

 The International Court of Justice (ICJ) is the principal judicial organ of the United Nations.
 It can hear two types of cases: contentious and advisory.
 Contentious cases are legal disputes between states which can only be brought by states.
 The only mass atrocity crime that the ICJ has jurisdiction over is genocide.
 Its jurisdiction was established explicitly in the Genocide Convention.
 Unlike the tribunals discussed above, the ICJ cannot determine individual criminal responsibility.
 It can clarify and interpret the Genocide Convention as well as hold states accountable for the commission or the failure to prevent or punish genocide.

-Diplomatic Agreements
+Diplomatic agreements

-Responsibility to Protect
+Responsibility to protect

 At the 2005 World Summit, the United Nations member states made a commitment to protect against genocide, war crimes, ethnic cleansing, and crimes against humanity.
 This document is not binding legal agreement, but rather reaffirms all states' responsibility to protect their own populations from atrocity crimes.
 It additionally holds the international community responsible for holding other states' accountable for their populations.
 In accordance with Chapters VI, VII, and VIII of the United Nations charter, the United Nations acknowledged at the summit its responsibility to help protect all populations through peaceful means, as well as through collective action when necessary.